 Community-Based Collaborative Action Grants

-Enterprise provides grants for organizations to host a Collaborative Action in their community.
-Collaborative actions are small-scale, co-creative activities focused on implementation.
-Through a design process that features honest conversations with people about the issues in their community, collaborative actions have the power to promote healing while fostering a sense of place.
-These actions may include creative placemaking, asset mapping, temporary art installations or community events.
-They are low cost and short in duration but often fit into a larger community effort.
+Enterprise provides $5,000 grants for organizations to host a Collaborative Action.
+By design, Collaborative Actions allow conversations to emerge that shape the community and social context, and catalyze positive dynamics.
+These actions may be permanent or temporary, tangible or intangible, and may include creative placemaking, mapping, art installations or community events.
+They are typically small-scale, low cost, and short in duration, but often fit into a larger community effort.

 - Build community agency